tc39/proposal-string-replaceall/README.md

 const withSpaces = queryString.replace(/\+/g, ' ');
 ```

-This approach has the downside of requiring special RegExp characters to be escaped — note the unescaped `'+'`.
+This approach has the downside of requiring special RegExp characters to be escaped — note the escaped `'+'`.

 An alternate solution is to combine `String#split` with `Array#join`: